 Praia Galheta has water supply and in peak summer season there are some refreshment stands, but it’s still a good idea to bring your own food and drink whatever time of year.

 The path to Galheta from Praia Mole is a much shorter one that takes no longer than 15 minutes.
 If you’re up for some extreme beach-hopping, you could try traversing Barra da Lagoa, Prainha Barra, Galheta and Mole in a single day!

 To avoid any surprises when you arrive: Galheta is a nude-optional beach.

 Praia Mole is perhaps the premium Florianópolis surf location, highly reputed for its swell.
-The beach hosted World Surf League championships in 2009 and 2015, and is a favourite among the local surfing crowd.
+The beach hosted World Surf League events in 2009, 2015 and 2022, and is a favourite among the local surfing crowd.
 There are plenty of options for hiring a board if you want to give it a try.

 Mole is one of the busier beaches on the island, usually packed out with parasols.
 This is also one of the best spots to sample Florianópolis nightlife, with a cluster of bars buzzing with activity all year round.

 Praia do Campeche is a long and spacious beach towards the south of the island.
 This might be your best option if you prefer not to be competing for space on the sand.

 Popular among young beach-goers, Campeche is a great choice for surfing, with several kilometres of uncrowded shoreline and typically fierce waves.